mistakia/league/docs/constitution.md

 > CHAMPIONSHIP

-** Format.**
+**Format.**

-1. The CHAMPIONSHIP is a two (2) week competition wherein four (4) Teams compete and the top scoring Team becomes the CHAMPION.
+1. The CHAMPIONSHIP is a three (3) week competition wherein four (4) Teams compete and the top-scoring Team becomes the CHAMPION.

 **Timing.**